MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

        * **MacOS** -> MacOSX 10.8 or higher.
    --compress, -z          Compresses the data transmitted.
    --retention, -r         Number of days for which you want to keep your backups.

+                           The second number is a minimum number of backup which you want keep.
    --parallel, -p          Maximum number of concurrent rsync processes.
 By default is 5 jobs.
    --timeout, -T           Specify number of seconds of I/O timeout.
    --skip-error, -e        Skip error.
 Quiet mode.